maxinebaghdadi/Wine-Predictions/index.md

 This project implements the Bidirectional Encoder Representations from Transformers (BERT) model on the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to create a recommendation system.
 This model takes a description and price range as input and recommends a specific wine as its output.

+### Background and Goal

+Consider a hypothetical situation: you are at Trader Joe's or Costco and you have a family gathering later today for the holidays.
+Being not the best cook, you decide that it is safe just to bring a bottle of wine (or two) to the party.
+You are overwhlemed withg the variety of choices and have a budge contraint.
+You know what kinds of fruity flavors that your grandpa likes, and your aunt mentioned something about liking "dry" wines.
+However, you are not that familar with specific charactersitcs of certian kinds of wines and their countires of origin.
+Like what is even the difference beween a Pinot Nior from France and a Cabernet Sauvignon from the Napa Valley of California?
+The goal of our project is to create a predictive model to recommend wine based on the description and price.

 ### Wine Reviews Data Set